Dapp-Learning-DAO/Dapp-Learning/README-en.md

 ## Preface

 This project is designed for people who have developed some foundational understandings of blockchain DAPP to further their knowledge in **DeFi, NFT, DAO, CRYPTO** projects.
-We hope we could not only give **junior developers** an executable and simplest blockchain **DAPP** learning roadmap, but also present **advanced developers** a platform for communication and cooperation.
+We hope we could not only give **junior developers** an executable and simplest blockchain **DAPP** learning roadmap, but also present **advanced developers** with a platform for communication and cooperation.

-The project is incubated from [rebase university](https://docs.qq.com/doc/DS0hYTUJiUVlqVXVQ), where a learning group is established for people to study the mainstream DAPP projects and share their thoughts and comments on weekly basis.
-The weekly meetup is recorded and uploaded to BIlibili under [the rebase account](https://space.bilibili.com/382886213).
+The project is incubated from [rebase university](https://docs.qq.com/doc/DS0hYTUJiUVlqVXVQ), where we established a learning group for people to study the mainstream DAPP projects and share their thoughts and comments on weekly basis.
+The weekly meetup is recorded and uploaded to Bilibili under [the rebase account](https://space.bilibili.com/382886213).

 The project adheres to the concept of [open source university](https://github.com/rebase-network/Rebase-University) and will manage itself under DAO governance.
-Currently we are sponsored by [Ethereum foundation](https://esp.ethereum.foundation/en/), and we will reward the outstanding contributors of the project.
+Currently we are sponsored by [Ethereum foundation](https://esp.ethereum.foundation/en/), and we would like to distribute the sponsorship among our contributors to feed the progress of this project.
 Please follow us on Twitter [@Dapp_Learning](https://twitter.com/Dapp_Learning) or WeChat Official Account [Welcome to Dapp-Learning](https://mp.weixin.qq.com/s/79eRMtB_yz8G6H8_saCeLw) to keep track of our latest progress.

 This project is still under development, and we welcome contributors from all background.
-Feel free to send our team pull requests to set up more new tutorial projects, or improve existing tutorial projects, or even just to fix the minor tpyos ;p.
+Feel free to send our team pull requests to improve existing tutorial projects, set up more new tutorials, or even just to fix the minor tpyos 🤗.

-🤗.Join our developer communication group by submitting PR or sharing at [rebase university](https://docs.qq.com/doc/DS0hYTUJiUVlqVXVQ), Provide triple quality pull requests - you can be a pull request reviewer, and participate in making decisions about project direction. **Project management rules**, see [how new members participate and project governance rules](./docs/dao.md), welcome to join us if you have the same idea.
+Join our developer communication group by submitting PR or sharing at [rebase university](https://docs.qq.com/doc/DS0hYTUJiUVlqVXVQ).
+Once you have proven you can provide pull requests with amazing qualitites, you could be promoted a pull request reviewer, participate in making decisions about project direction and make a bigger impact. **Project management rules**, see [how new members participate and project governance rules](./docs/dao.md), welcome to join us if you have the same idea.

 Technology Stack：
 - `web3.js`